dij0s/PETAL/thesis/bachelor_thesis.typ

 Deepseek models, on the other hand, are developed by Deepseek, a company funded by the High-Flyer#footnote("https://www.high-flyer.cn/en/fund/") hedge fund and whose models support similar capabilities to Qwen.
 The R1 model (8B parameters) serves as the evaluator for all LLM-as-a-judge benchmarking.
 Using a model from a different family than the those in the individual agents helps minimize potential bias in the assessment.

-The #ref(<comparison_test_human_llm>) below presents the results, showing both the expert assessment and G-eval benchmarking scores for all nine prompts, side by side and for both configurations:
+The #ref(<comparison_test_human_llm>) presents the results, showing both the expert assessment and G-eval benchmarking scores for all nine prompts, side by side and for both configurations:
 #set table(
   stroke: (x, y) => {
     if y == 2 {